 When you continuously think about what to produce or when to write about your content, your brain gets haywire about every single thing.
 When you go outside, all you see is how you can integrate the latest fad into your next feature article.
 The cycle goes on and on.
 So much you tend to forget about your interests in the first place.
 You are much prone to burnout this way.
 Rediscover your interests and enjoy life again.

+“Get outside of whatever your thought of traditional journaling may mean, and have fun with it!”
+Lindsey Pratt Psychotherapy, LMHC, said.
 Writing about your feelings can be very therapeutic.
 You might be put off by the word “write” but don’t worry, writing about your feelings can be an entirely new ball game.
 For starters, writing about your feelings doesn’t need any structure.
 You can write about anything and everything you want to write about, even those things you cannot bring yourself to tell anyone else.
 Writing about your feelings can bring about a deep sense of relief.
 You feel as if your heavy burdens are gone as if you have unloaded your feelings to somebody else.

 Things To Avoid